Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Online booking requires the client to navigate a calendar interface, choose a service from a menu they may not fully understand, select a provider they may not know, and commit to a time without asking questions.
 Many abandon the process midway.

-Online Booking Does Not Handle Objections
+Online Booking Doesn’t Handle Objections

 A caller who asks “How much is a keratin treatment?” and hears “$250, and it lasts three to four months” is far more likely to book than someone who sees “$250” on a screen and closes the tab to think about it.

-Let us trace the journey of a missed call:
+Let’s trace the journey of a missed call:

 - 3:15 PM: Sarah wants a balayage.
 She Googles “balayage near me,” finds your salon, and calls.